DevToolLab

 <code-example><![CDATA[

-function validateXML() {
+function validateXML(xmlString) {

-if (xml.indexOf("<invalid>") > 0) {
+if (xmlString.includes("<invalid>")) {

 throw new Error("XML contains invalid tags!");